jakeread/tinynets/README.md

 In addition, Switched Ethernet contains Single Points of Failure, where a broken link or switch means that the network must re-run the Spanning Tree Protocol algorithm - a process that often takes seconds.
 Because Switched Ethernet graphs are highly heirarchical, it is often the case that failure on a single link can cause entire sections of the network to fail, or become unreachable.

 Device endpoints in NCS are scaling down in size and up in number.
-Requiring that each endpoint carries with it an RJ45 Magnetic Jack and Ethernet PHY is dubious, and sets a lower limit on the size and complexity that sensors and actuators in an NCS must posses.
+Requiring that each endpoint carries with it an RJ45 Magnetic Jack and Ethernet PHY is dubious, and sets a lower limit on the size and complexity that sensors and actuators in an NCS must possess.

 Switched Ethernet is non-programmable.
-I.E. Switches are black-box ICs and do not allow systems designers to arbitrarily add functions to a system on the networking layer.
+I.E. Switches are black-box IC's and do not allow systems designers to arbitrarily add functions to a system on the networking layer.
 For example, many NCS designers would like to implement message priorities and load balancing, but this is not possible on Layer 2.

 # Constraints and Cost Functions for TinyNet